American Revolutionary War: Loyalists

 Wealthy Loyalists convinced the British government that most of the colonists were sympathetic toward the Crown; consequently, British military planners relied on recruiting Loyalists, but had trouble recruiting sufficient numbers as the Patriots had widespread support.
-Nevertheless, they continued to deceive themselves on their level of American support as late as 1780, a year before hostilities ended.

 Approximately 25,000 Loyalists fought for the British throughout the war.
 Although Loyalists constituted about twenty percent of the colonial population, they were concentrated in distinct communities.
-Many of them lived among large plantation owners in the Tidewater region and South Carolina who produced cash crops in tobacco and indigo comparable to global markets in Caribbean sugar.
+Many of them lived among large plantation owners in the Tidewater region and South Carolina.

 When the British began probing the backcountry in 1777–1778, they were faced with a major problem: any significant level of organized Loyalist activity required a continued presence of British regulars.
 The available manpower that the British had in America was insufficient to protect Loyalist territory and counter American offensives.
 The Loyalist militias in the South were constantly defeated by neighboring Patriot militia.
-The most critical combat between the two partisan militias was at the Battle of Kings Mountain; the Patriot victory irreversibly impaired any further Loyalist militia capability in the South.
+The Patriot victory at the Battle of Kings Mountain irreversibly impaired Loyalist militia capability in the South.

-When the early war policy was administered by General William Howe, the Crown's need to maintain Loyalist support prevented it from using the traditional revolt suppression methods.
+When the early war policy was administered by Howe, the Crown's need to maintain Loyalist support prevented it from using the traditional revolt suppression methods.
 The British cause suffered when their troops ransacked local homes during an aborted attack on Charleston in 1779 that enraged both Patriots and Loyalists.
-After Congress rejected the Carlisle Peace Commission in 1778 and Westminster turned to "hard war" during Clinton's command, neutral colonists in the Carolinas often allied with the Patriots whenever brutal combat broke out between Tories and Whigs.
+After Congress rejected the Carlisle Peace Commission in 1778 and Westminster turned to "hard war" during Clinton's command, neutral colonists in the Carolinas often allied with the Patriots.
 Conversely, Loyalists gained support when Patriots intimidated suspected Tories by destroying property or tarring and feathering.

-A Loyalist militia unit—the British Legion—provided some of the best troops in British service; it received a commission in the British Army.
-It was a mixed regiment of 250 dragoons and 200 infantry supported by batteries of flying artillery.
-It was commanded by Banastre Tarleton and gained a fearsome reputation in the colonies for "brutality and needless slaughter".
-In May 1779 the British Legion was one of five regiments that formed the American Establishment.
+A Loyalist militia unit—the British Legion—provided some of the best troops in British service.
+It was commanded by Tarleton and gained a fearsome reputation in the colonies for "brutality and needless slaughter".